Gattocrucco/lsqfitgp/docs/sine.rst

 :math:`k(x, y)` expresses how much you think the value at point :math:`x` is linked with the value at point :math:`y`.

-``lsqfitgp`` allows you to specify arbitrary functions as kernels; however, not all functions are valid kernels, so it is convenient to use one of the already available ones from the module.
+:mod:`lsqfitgp` allows you to specify arbitrary functions as kernels; however, not all functions are valid kernels, so it is convenient to use one of the already available ones from the module.
 We will use a quite common kernel, the *exponential quadratic*:

 .. math::